khalid-el-masnaoui/docker-notes/README.md

 `docker rmi $(docker images -aq)`: Remove all images `docker rmi $(docker images -f "dangling=true" -q)`:  Remove all _dangling_ images.
 (Docker images that are untagged and unused layers such the intermediate images)

+`docker image prune [ID/NAME]` : by default this command has same behavior as above command (removing  all _dangling_ images)
+- `-a`:  If this flag is specified, will also remove all images not referenced by any container.